Russell 2000 Index Options

 Stated in decimals.
 One point equals $100.
 Minimum tick for options trading below 3.00 is 0.05($5.00) and for all other series, 0.10 ($10.00).

-European - Russell 2000 Index options generally may be exercised only on the last business day before expiration.
+European - RUT Index options generally may be exercised only on the expiration date.

 Three near-term months plus three months on the March quarterly cycle.
 LEAPS with expirations up to five years in the future may also be listed.

 Exercise will result in delivery of cash on the business day following expiration.
 The exercise settlement value, RLS, is calculated using the opening sales price in the primary market of each component security on the expiration date.
 The exercise-settlement amount is equal to the difference between the exercise-settlement value and the exercise price of the option, multiplied by $100.

 Position and Exercise Limits: